-Orientation is broken into two parts (each required for new students entering the college in the fall):
+New Student Orientation is broken into two parts (each required for students entering the College each fall):

-In June, all first-year students currently residing in the United States are invited to campus for an Advising and Registration Day, during which they will meet with a faculty member and register for courses, learn more about the many resources available on campus, and begin building connections with peers.
-Programming specific to parents/guardians will also be offered during these one-day sessions.
-Please note: Transfer and international students will be invited to campus for similar one-day programs in August.
+In June and August, first-year students take part in the Advising and Registration Day programs, during which they meet with a faculty member to finalize their fall course schedule, learn more about resources available on campus, and begin building connections with peers.
+Programming specific to parents/guardians is also offered during these one-day sessions.
+Please note: Transfer students and parents/guardians take part in similar one-day programs during June, July, and August.

-In late August, all new commuter and residential students will return to campus for two weekends of Fall Orientation programming (before and after the first week of classes).
-During Fall Orientation, they will have an opportunity to reconnect with students in their major, participate in the Common Reading Program, attend seminars and interest sessions, and learn about the vast resources and involvement opportunities available at PC, and to acclimate to life on-campus before the school year begins.
+In late August, ALL new students (first-year and transfer; commuter and resident) return to campus for Fall Orientation programming.
+During Fall Orientation, students have the opportunity to connect and reconnect with peers, participate in a Common Reading Program, attend educational workshops, learn about the vast resources and involvement opportunities available at PC, and to acclimate to life on-campus before the school year begins.
 Diverse social activities are also provided for students throughout the program.

 During their first year on campus, new students will also participate in various activities with their Orientation groups and residence hall floors.

 The Center for Orientation, Transitions & LeadershipProvidence CollegeSlavin Center 106Providence, RI 02918Phone: 401.865.1085Office Hours: Monday-Friday: 8:30am-4:30pm